 Black Tot Day - 31 July

-In 2020 we mark the 50th anniversary of Black Tot Day - the day when sailors in the Royal Navy were issued with their final daily ration of rum, ending a tradition of more than 300 years.
+31 July marks the anniversary of Black Tot Day - the day when sailors in the Royal Navy were issued with their final daily ration of rum, ending a tradition of more than 300 years.

 On 31 July 1970, the final day of the rum ration, it was poured as usual at 6 bells in the forenoon watch (11am) after the pipe of 'up spirits'.
 Some sailors wore black armbands, tots were 'buried at sea' and in one navy training camp there was a mock funeral procession complete with black coffin and accompanying drummers and piper.